Rainwater runoff control measures

 Rainwater infiltrates allow rainwater to infiltrate through the holes on the bottom and sides, as shown in the photo below.

-Rainwater seepage (when the lid is removed)
+Rainwater will seep in (with the lid removed)

-Rainwater seepage (inside)
+Rainwater permeates (inside)

 penetration trench

-Seepage trench under construction
+Infiltration trench under construction

 Rainwater storage facility